pycalphad/pycalphad/docs/faq.rst

 ------------------------------------------

 Equilibrium calculations in pycalphad can be parallelized using `dask <http://dask.pydata.org/en/latest/>`_ out of the box.
-Several schedules are supported in `dask <http://dask.pydata.org/en/latest/scheduler-overview.html>`_ and some have been `benchmarked in pycalphad <https://github.com/pycalphad/pycalphad/issues/101>`_, where the ``Client`` scheduler was found to be give a mild performance boost.
+Several schedulers are supported in `dask <http://dask.pydata.org/en/latest/scheduler-overview.html>`_ and some have been `benchmarked in pycalphad <https://github.com/pycalphad/pycalphad/issues/101>`_, where the ``Client`` scheduler was found to be give a mild performance boost.